PruvoNet/loopback-getting-started/README.md

 Add the frontend
 ================

-We have build our api server, and now is the time to add the UI part so the users can start enjoing our app.
+We have build our api server, and now it is the time to add the UI part so the users can start enjoying our app.

 First we need to add support for static files to our server.

 Please remove the `server/boot/root.js` file.

 Edit the `files` property of the `server/middleware.json` file:
 ```json
 "files":